Course Program of Study (CPOS) Requirements

 It is essential that your major, or any concentration are officially declared and noted in your student record prior to the term's Census Date.
 If you have been planning to declare or change a major or concentration, but have not yet done so, you should consult your academic advisor immediately.

-Courses can only be determined to be eligible based on the officially declared major or concentration reflected in your student record.
+Only courses that apply to your officially declared major or concentration as of the census dates are eligible for federal financial aid.
 Changes cannot be made retroactively, and most changes will not be approved once a determination is made that a course is not financial aid eligible.

 What if a student has put in a request to change their program of study and it is not yet processed?